Rouis-/School_Projects/bigbrother/README.md

-# BigBrother
+# Big Brother

-Project for school
+type: school project
-technologie: MongoDB
+technologies: MongoDB

-little program which will make easy to teachers to add, delete, update and other functions for each student in their database using MongoDB database.
+Little program which will make easy to teachers to add, delete, update and other functions for each student in their database using MongoDB database.